The following steps will help in guiding you through the application process.

 - *As an option, records can be submitted to [email protected]

-All new families applying to Calvary for admission are required to have one parent attend a Question/Answer Meeting with our Head of School, Mr. David Kilgore.
+All new families applying to Calvary for admission are required to have one parent attend a New Parent Info Meeting with our Head of School, Mr. David Kilgore.
 Attendance by at least one parent is required before an admission decision will be considered.
-Student attendance to the Question/Answer Meeting is optional.
+Student attendance to the New Parent Info Meeting is optional.
 Your earliest opportunity to attend will help expedite your application process. *If you have a currently enrolled student at Calvary, you are exempt from this step.

-Question/Answer Meetings are held from 6:00 PM - 7:15 PM.
+New Parent Info Meetings are held on various Mondays from 6:00 PM - 7:15 PM.
 Reservations are not required.
+You are required to attend only one info meeting.

 4. Decision and Enrollment